Cellulitis and necrotising fasciitis

 There is often an obvious injury to the skin (laceration, abrasion) which has served as a point of entry for infection.

-Cellulitis, erysipelas or soft tissue infection <1 month of age
+Cellulitis, erysipelas or soft tissue infection < 4 weeks of age

 - All neonates with cellulitis should be admitted for a septic work-up and IV antibiotics

-- Discuss patient with Infectious diseases or Clinical Microbiology services.
+- Discuss patient with Infectious Diseases or Clinical Microbiology services.

 |

-Mild cellulitis or erysipelas ≥1 month of age
+Mild cellulitis or erysipelas ≥ 4 weeks of age

 |

-Moderate cellulitis, erysipelas or soft tissue infection ≥ 1 month of age
+Moderate cellulitis, erysipelas or soft tissue infection ≥ 4 weeks of age

 |

-Severe skin and soft tissue infection (rapidly progressive cellulitis, cellulitis with persisting fever or tachycardia despite 24 hours of therapy)
+Severe skin and soft tissue infection (rapidly progressive cellulitis, cellulitis with persisting fever or tachycardia despite 24 hours of oral therapy)

 |